StanfordVL/iGibson/_sources/quickstart.md.txt

 # Quickstart

 ## iGibson in Action
-Assume you finished installation and assets downloading.
-Let's get our hands dirty and see iGibson in action.
+Let's assume you finished the installation and downloading some assets and datasets.
+Let's now get our hands dirty and see iGibson in action!

 ```bash
 python -m igibson.examples.environments.env_nonint_example